Contact Us

 Frequently Asked Questions

-18 CBSE-affiliated schools serve Kuwait's 1.036 million Indians.
+Approximately 18 main CBSE-affiliated schools (20 to 25 if individual branches are counted separately) serve Kuwait's ~1.05 million Indians as of late 2025.
 Major operators: Indian Community School (4 branches, 1959), Apostolic Carmel Society schools.
-CBSE dominates entirely — no ICSE schools exist in Kuwait.
+CBSE dominates entirely, no ICSE schools exist in Kuwait.

 Yes.
 KDIPA under FDI Law 116/2013 allows 100% foreign ownership with tax exemptions up to 10 years, customs waivers, and land access.
 Alternative: 49/51 JV with Kuwaiti sponsor for faster setup.